BretFisher/kubernetes-mastery/slides/k8smastery/concepts-k8s.md

   - it's one of the best Kubernetes architecture diagrams available!

-- The second diagram is courtesy of Weave Works
+- The second diagram is courtesy of Weaveworks

   - a *pod* can have multiple containers working together